-The numbers may seem staggering, but think about it this way – each department has purchased and/or developed its own software solutions and operates independently from other departments.
-Within departments, there may be separate software for certain functions – software that is not integrated with the rest of the setup.
+It is common when each department has purchased and/or developed its own software solutions and operates independently.
+Within departments, there may be separate software for specific functions, which is not integrated with the rest of the setup.

-Perhaps it’s time to audit your toolkit and consider a comprehensive ERP solution, specifically a suite of modular apps that will collect and integrate various operations of your business.
-And those modular apps can be integrated through the implementation of SAP software.
+Perhaps it’s time to audit your toolkit and consider a comprehensive ERP solution or a suite of modular apps that will collect and integrate various business operations.
+Those modular apps can be integrated through the implementation of SAP solutions.

 Why Would a Business Want to Implement SAP: One Example

-Within the area of logistics, there are multiple functions – material management, sales and distribution, warehouse management, customer service, and fleet management, to name just a few.
-Each of these departments may have its own technology for its operation.
-But how do these departments communicate with one another, so that data is integrated and analyzed and sound business decisions can be made based on that data?
+Within the area of logistics, there are multiple functions: material management, sales and distribution, warehouse management, customer service, and fleet management, to name a few.
+Each of these functions is usually performed by a separate department that may use own tools for its operation.
+But how do these departments communicate, so that data is integrated and analyzed to help make sound business decisions?

-An SAP solution that integrates all of these functions provides that data, along with access of stakeholders to that data.
-Once all of these functions are integrated, it is easier to make decisions that will result in:
+An SAP solution with all these functions integrated provides the required data and lets stakeholders access it.
+Once all these features are implemented, it is easier to make decisions that will result in:

-- Single integrated platform implementation & TCO reduction for business applications full support;
+- Single integrated platform implementation & TCO reduction for business;

 - Fewer stock outages and resultant reduction in loss of sales (increased revenue);